 For a free legal consultation with a changing weather or road condition accidents lawyer serving Indianapolis, call 317-636-7777

 Types of Weather for Which Indianapolis Drivers Should Be Prepared

-- Winter conditions: snow, ice, and cold temperatures cause poor traction and low visibility.
-Drivers should clear their windows and warm up their engine before driving, watch for ice, use their headlights, and maintain a safe distance from other vehicles.
+- Winter conditions: Snow, ice, and cold temperatures cause poor traction and low visibility.
+Drivers should clear their windows and warm up their engines before driving, watch for ice, use their headlights, and maintain a safe distance from other vehicles.

-- Flash flooding: the number-one cause of deaths on the roadway, flash flooding conditions mean drivers should heed road closures and barricades, avoid driving where the water is higher than the road and abandon their vehicles if they stall.
+- Flash flooding: As the number-one cause of death on the roadway, flash flooding conditions mean drivers should heed road closures and barricades, avoid driving where the water is higher than the road and abandon their vehicles if they stall.

 If drivers fail to take the above precautions and follow these recommended practices, they violate their duties of care to other occupants on the road.
 A person who is injured in an accident resulting from this breach of duty can hold the negligent driver liable for damages.